datacamp-content-public/Highcharter-for-Finance/slides/chapter_1_cc9767f391d9266e7fb9b1e7fbe28dc0.md

 `@script`
-Here we are looking at the tibble of price data and the xts of price data.
-Recall the previous chapter when we passed the xts object to highcharter.
+Recall the previous chapter when we passed the xts object to highcharter, we did not specify a column for the x axis.
 It has no date column - the dates are held in the index and we did NOT tell highcharter that the index went on the x-axis.
 Highcharter just knew to use the index.
-This is a huge difference between xts financial time series and tibble financial time series.
-With xts, we pass in the object and highcharter knows to put the index on the x-axis.
+This is a huge difference between xts and tibble .
 With tibbles we have to tell highcharter to put the 'date' column on the x-axis.
 So, how do we tell highcharter this information about the x and y axis?

 ---